isaacnmm/pestpolicy-hugo2XX/content/posts/do-chipmunks-live-underground/index.md

 Chipmunks usually block the entrance with soil they dug from inside they dig while throwing soil behind.

-To [stop Chipmunks from digging your lawn, garden or field](https://m.wikihow. com/Get-Rid-of-Chipmunks), you can use any of the ways highlighted below.
+To [stop Chipmunks from digging your lawn, garden or field](https://m.wikihow.com/Get-Rid-of-Chipmunks),you can use any of the ways highlighted below.
 1. Remove rock piles or woods and trim trees to eliminate Chipmunks hideouts and food sources.
 2. Surround your field with plant-free gravels.
 3. Set L-shaped footers along your garden, farm or compound to keep of Chipmunks.
 4. Have an outdoors cat for rodents.
 5.

 Spray fields with cloud ammonia keeps of Chipmunks (expensive) 6.